morganafsmaia/ogo/README.md

 ## Timeline

-Ogo will be build in ~2 weeks as my personal project assignment, as part of my process to become a full-stack web-developer trainning at BSSA.
+Ogo will be build in ~2 weeks as my personal project assignment, as part of my process to become a full-stack web-developer training at BSSA.

 ## Built by: